What is the Best Coffee Maker?

 What is the best coffee maker?

-This is a question that I'm frequently asked, but unfortunately cannot answer.
+This is a question I'm often asked, but unfortunately there is no simple answer.

 Because the best coffee maker for me is not necessarily the best coffee maker for you.